bahayonghang/ccs/README.md

 - Run `ccs version` to confirm version update success

 ⚠️ **Troubleshooting**:
+- If update fails, the command will show all searched paths for debugging
-- Ensure running in CCS project directory, or ensure default installation path exists
+- Ensure you have the CCS project downloaded locally
 - Check network connection and disk space
-- If update fails, manually run: `cd /path/to/ccs && ./scripts/install/install.sh`
+- Manual fallback: `cd /path/to/ccs && ./scripts/install/install.sh`

+### Enhanced Error Reporting

+If the installation script cannot be found, CCS will display:
+- All searched paths for easy debugging
+- Suggested solutions including manual installation steps
+- Guidance on proper project setup

 ## 🎨 Banner Display